AlDanial/cloc/README.md

                              relative path names will be resolved starting from the directory where cloc is invoked.
                              See also --exclude-list-file.
+   --vcs=VCS                 Invoke a system call to VCS to obtain a list of
+                             files to work on.
+If VCS is 'git', then will invoke 'git ls-files'.
+If VCS is 'svn' then will invoke 'svn list -R'.
+The primary benefit is that cloc will then skip files explicitly excluded by the versioning tool in question, ie, those in .gitignore or have the svn:ignore property.
+                             Alternatively VCS may be any system command that generates a list of files.
+                             Note:  cloc must be in a directory which can read the files as they are returned by VCS.  cloc will not download files from remote repositories.
+                             'svn list -R' may refer to a remote repository to obtain file names (and therefore may require authentication to the remote repository), but
+                             the files themselves must be local.
    --unicode                 Check binary files to see if they contain Unicode
                              expanded ASCII text.
 This causes performance to drop noticeably.